 Renovation by Miller, Hanson, Westerbeck & Bell, 1983

-The original name of Renaissance Square was the Andrus Building, in honor of New Yorker John Emory Andrus, who financed its construction and was one of the richest men in the world.
-It was renamed in 1983 when it was renovated by architects Miller, Hanson, Westerbeck and Bell, and the big arches and thick columns on the lower two floors were added.
+The original name of Renaissance Square was the Andrus Building.
+It was named for one of the richest men in the world: New Yorker John Emory Andrus, who financed its construction.
+It became Renaissance Square in 1983 when it was renovated by architects Miller, Hanson, Westerbeck and Bell.
+That's when the big arches and thick columns on the lower two floors were added.

-In keeping with the tradition of Greek architecture, Renaissance Square has a clearly defined base (first two floors), a mid-section, and a decorative cornice at the top.
-Just below the cornice on the corner, two volutes (scroll-like elements sometimes called “ears”) are sandwiched together and turned out at a 45-degree angle.
+Like a gigantic Renaissance palazzo, Renaissance Square has a clearly defined base (1st two floors), a piano nobile (3rd floor), a mid-section (4th - 8th floors), and an attic (9th floor) -- with an elaborate cornice at the top.
+On the corner, just below the cornice, two volutes (scroll-like elements sometimes called “ears”) are sandwiched together and turned out at a 45-degree angle -- thus avoiding a collision!

 The architects, Franklin Long, and his son, Louis, also designed the Radisson Hotel on 7th Street between Nicollet and Hennepin (though it has been renovated several times) and the Plymouth Building on 6th and Hennepin.
 Previously the elder Franklin had partnered with Frederick Kees to design many buildings in Minneapolis, including City Hall.